Kanav-jamwal/Model-Selection-and-Different-Model-Comparision/Readme.md

-## Data Analysis and Algorithm on how to select the model complexity using Bootstrap , Subsets etc.
+## Data Analysis and Algorithm on how to select the model using Bootstrap , Subsets size and different model comparision.

 1. **1st Python notebook analyses on how to select the best K-value for a given Dataset.**